Here’s a breakdown of Mayor Stoney’s budget proposal

 Also included in the budget were raises for city employees, funds to help keep GRTC fare free, and money to revive the city’s History and Culture Commission.

-There will be a public hearing on the proposed budget on Monday, March 27.
 After collecting comments and considering changes, City Council should vote to approve the budget in May.

-Until then, we’ll be digging deeper on each of the areas Mayor Stoney highlighted.
+We’re digging deeper on each of the areas Mayor Stoney highlighted.

 RICtoday_BudgetBreakdown_Housing